penkong/win-priotix/README.md

 #### Please let me know about any questions you have - project still under development

-if you think it is enough please let me know .
+also because UI and UX is another thing for consideration I use UI kit components and place of items for future . if you think it is enough please let me know .